ucmo-cs/GitWorkshop/Workshop.md

 ```
 $ git restore README.md
 ```
-Change the test.txt file to be again:
+Change the test.txt file to again be:
 ```
 This is the first line.
 My second line.